 We are calling for Indigenous Australians to have the same access and quality of care to help bridge the gap with the rest of the population.

-The report found several facilitators that can overcome barriers to screening, which include openly talking about screening, trusting relationships with health professionals, and overcoming logistical barriers and privacy concerns.
+The report found several facilitators that can overcome barriers to screening, which include openly talking about screening, building trusting relationships between Indigenous communities and health professionals, and overcoming logistical barriers and privacy concerns.

 Moreover, to achieve equitable health outcomes for Indigenous peoples, strategies need to centre on Indigenous leadership, knowledge, and solutions with ongoing community engagement.